 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
 The CIE will provide you with information regarding entry requirements and visa regulations.
-However, it is ultimately your responsibility to keep upto-date about student visa requirements for South Africa, and if required, to apply for and receive a visa from a South African consulate or embassy.
+However, it is ultimately your responsibility to keep up-todate about student visa requirements for your host country, and if required, to apply for and receive a visa from your host country's consulate or embassy.
 Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.